akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 }
 ```

 Side-note: this doesn't exactly match the behavior of the Mocha configuration.
-Now we create a sandbox before each test, while earlier we created it only when Mocha first loaded the file.
-However, there should be no difference in the way how Sinon interacts in your tests.
+Instead of creating only one sandbox, now we create one sandbox before each test.
+However, there should be no difference in how Sinon interacts with your tests.

 # Hooks